 Note that also the regular application forms of the GCS member centres can be reached from there.

 - Projects with a running large-scale grant must clearly indicate and justify this.

 - Projects targeting multiple GCS platforms must clearly indicate and justify this.

 - Projects applying for an extension must clearly indicate the differences to the previous applications in the project description and must have submitted their reports of the previous application.

 - Accepted large-scale projects must fulfil their reporting obligations.

 - Project descriptions must not exceed 18 pages.

-- Grants from or applications to all German computing centres and PRACE have to be reported in the online application forms.
+- Grants from or applications to all German computing centres and PRACE/EuroHPC have to be reported in the online application forms.